Fair Algorithms for Hierarchical Agglomerative Clustering: Related Works

 \section{Related Works}

-Recently, many works have focussed on providing clustering algorithms with fairness guarantees, or on proposing fair variants to existing clustering algorithms.
-As mentioned before, most of this work has looked at center-based clustering (such as k-means, k-center, and k-median clustering) \cite{bercea2018cost,chierichetti2017fair,backurs2019scalable,bera2019fair,schmidt2018fair}, and spectral methods \cite{kleindessner2019guarantees,anagnostopoulos2019principal}.
+Recently, many works have focused on providing clustering algorithms with fairness guarantees \cite{chhabra2021overview}.
+However, most of this work has studied center-based clustering (such as k-means, k-center, and k-median) \cite{bercea2018cost,chierichetti2017fair,backurs2019scalable,bera2019fair, chhabra2022fair}, and spectral methods \cite{kleindessner2019guarantees, chhabra2022fair}.
 This line of work seeks to impose some \textit{fairness} constraints along with the original clustering distance based objective.
-The first work to do this for k-median and k-center clustering, proposed by Chierichetti et. al, \cite{chierichetti2017fair} was based on the notion of disparate impact \cite{feldman2015certifying}, and ensured that in the case of two protected groups (red and blue) each cluster formed had points of both groups (colors) in roughly the same amount, measured using a metric known as \textit{balance}.
-As a result, a lot of work has followed that improves upon these ideas either in terms of approximation rates (\cite{backurs2019scalable} and \cite{bercea2018cost}), allowing for multiple protected groups (\cite{bercea2018cost} and \cite{rosner2018privacy}), extending it to other clustering objectives (\cite{kleindessner2019guarantees} and \cite{schmidt2018fair}), or a combination of these, among others.
+Chierichetti et. al were the first to propose fair clustering via \textit{fairlet decomposition} for k-center and k-median clustering \cite{chierichetti2017fair} using a fairness definition based on disparate impact \cite{feldman2015certifying}.
+They ensured that in the case of two protected groups, each cluster had points of both groups, measured using a metric known as \textit{balance}.
+Numerous works have followed that improve upon these ideas such as better approximation rates \cite{backurs2019scalable}, \cite{bercea2018cost}, allowing for multiple protected groups \cite{bercea2018cost}, extending to other clustering objectives \cite{kleindessner2019guarantees}.